18kimn/revisiting-dubois/README.md

 of the website are planned to be completed with three.js and React Spring, and the design of the library will be completed mostly with the Material-UI library in JavaScript.

-### Workflow

-Edits to the website and to the content in general should be made to the _staging_ branch.
-It should periodically be merged into the _paper_ branch, and into the _production_ branch if and only if the site remains in a workable and publishable state from the previous version of the _production_ branch.

-Edits to the _paper_ branch should be made directly when meeting notes are being taken, when timelines or scratch paper are needed, when markdown files from _staging_ are being edited to fit requirements for the S&DS491 paper.
-Edits to this branch should not be merged into the _staging_ branch or _production_ branch, and only the _staging_ branch should be merged into _paper_.

-Edits to the _production_ branch should not be made directly.
-It should only be modified through edits and merges from the _staging_ branch.